Michael R. Willig, Ph.D. Department of Ecology & Evolutionary Biology

 Publications

-A complete list of publications is available, most with links to PDF files which can be downloaded for viewing.
+A complete list of publications is available with links to PDF files which can be accessed for viewing.

 Current Post-Doctoral Fellows